A guided tour to the Gompertz law of mortality

 Delighted by this result we decide to go even further.

 We have already noted that Gompertz mentioned “infinitely small intervals of time” in his conjecture.
-So we leave the discrete and jump into the realm of limits and differentials, Calculus after all.
+So we leave the discrete and jump into the realm of limits and differentials.
+Let’s summon the power of Calculus.

 Thus, in present-day notation:

 A second look at Gompertz’s “intensity of mortality”

 I don’t know about you, but I am quite happy with the tidy results that we have just achieved (in the previous section, above).

 There is still a remaining question, though.
 How can we tell if the hazard rate that we have found is the same concept as Gompertz’s “intensity of mortality?”

 A way to investigate this is to calculate the hazard rate from the data points available to Gompertz, and then plot them to check if they resemble the exponential of his 1825 paper.
 If they do, that would be good evidence that he did have our hazard rate in mind and not something else.

 So, from above, the discrete hazard rate is

 Using it to calculate and plot the hazard rate found in early mortality tables: